gpomares/git-commit-tracker/README.md

   - Filter by specific repository
   - Search commits by message, hash, or author
 - **Clean UI**: Tool window panel with sortable table
+- **Data Export**: Export commits to CSV files or copy to clipboard for external analysis
 - **Performance Optimized**: Built-in caching for handling many repositories efficiently

 ## Requirements